MarteXcoin-documentation/Documentation/introduction/information.rst

   mining attacks, which are associated with double spending.

 Cloud Wallet
-  Third parties that will store your Dash on their servers for you, so that you can access your funds from any device connected to the internet.
-If their website is hacked or if their servers are damaged, you run the risk of losing your Dash.
+  Third parties that will store your MarteX on their servers for you, so that you can access your funds from any device connected to the internet.
+If their website is hacked or if their servers are damaged, you run the risk of losing your MarteX.
 Any online wallets should be secured with strong passphrases and 2FA.
 You cannot make backup copies of your online wallet, because you do not have access to the private keys.
 We do not recommend that you store large quantities of funds in